 SPA 100 Spanish I 3 Credits

 Introduction to the fundamentals of Spanish grammar, with emphasis on communicative skills, in culturally authentic contexts.
 Students are required to work extensively with audio and/or video materials and online sources.
+This course counts towards the fulfillment of the Essential Competencies element of the CLAS general education curriculum.

 Prerequisite(s): placement test if Spanish has been studied elsewhere.